 The car payments for your vehicle loan will potentially affect your budget for a long time.
 Our vehicle finance calculator will help you figure out what fits into your budget and what doesn’t.
 Simply input the required details, and it will show you the estimated monthly repayments based on the current vehicle finance interest rate for each lender.

-Car loan requirements: What you need to apply for car finance
+Car loan requirements: What you need to apply

 - you should be 18 years and above;

 - your income should be regular and above a certain amount (this varies from lender to lender; and